hhtokpinar/sqfEntity/README.md

       await Clipboard.setData(ClipboardData(text: modelConstString));
 ```

-Model were created succesfuly and set to the Clipboard.
+Model were created successfully and set to the Clipboard.

 Open model.dart file in lib/model folder and paste models after following line